knative/community/elections/2021-TOC2/README.md

     [Knative Technical Oversight Committee].
   - This runoff is between
     [David Protasowski](candidate-dprotaso.md) and [Scott Nichols](candidate-n3wscott.md).
-  - **Selection Criteria**: Out of these 2 candidates, the one with the most votes in this special election will serve a two (2) year term.
+  - **Selection Criteria**: Out of these 2 candidates, the most preferred candidate in this special election will serve a two (2) year term.
 - **Filling a new vacancy**
   - We also need to replace Grant Rodgers who recently stepped down from the TOC, so we have an additional seat that needs to be filled with someone who will serve the remainder